altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ahhhhhh, that reminds me, sister, you said you wanted to meet me?!
 Is it to see whether I’m healthy?!
 If that’s the case, I was full of spirit?!”

 He used past tense.
-Right now, he was mentally exhausted.
+Right now, he was mentally exhausted.<br/>

 “Eh?”
-Vanessa tilted her head and began thinking.
+Vanessa tilted her head and began thinking.<br/>

-Pa, her two hands clapped together.
+Pa, her two hands clapped together.<br/>

 “Right, visiting Regis-chan is just part of the reason.”